aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/sdtcalendartype/_index.md

 ---
 title: Enum SdtCalendarType
 second_title: Aspose.Words for .NET API Reference
-description: Specifies the possible types of calendars which can be used to specify CalendarType in an Office Open XML document.
+description: Specifies the possible types of calendars which can be used to specify CalendarType in an Office Open XML document in C#
 type: docs
 weight: 3790
 url: /net/aspose.words.markup/sdtcalendartype/